William Harding School Council

 How does this work at William Harding?

-• Each class has a school councillor who is ‘elected’ onto the school council by their classmates through an electoral process
+• Each class has a school counsellor who is elected onto the school council by their classmates through an electoral process

-• Each week the school councillors attend a school council meeting
+• Twice a term, the school counsellors attend a school council meeting

 • The School Council Suggestion Book collects all pupils views from the school council discussion session held in their classroom and any suggestions made are taken to the SLT